meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Insulin (see [Insulin](#org5ac92b9))
 -   Oxidation (see [ROS](#org917ef47))
--   Inflammation (through the effects of insulin, ROS, cholesterol staying too long in the blood and getting oxidated, etc)
+-   Inflammation (through the effects of insulin, ROS, cholesterol staying too long in the blood and getting oxidated, and probably other effects)
 -   Sugar likes to react with protein to form carcinogens.
 Don&rsquo;t know to what extent this occurs in the intestines (as opposed to on the stove), or to what extent it occurs with starch (as opposed to sugar).